Nikki Turner (public health advocate): Advocacy for children

-In her role as spokesperson for Child Poverty Action Group, Turner has commented in the media on the relationship between low income and poor child health, and in 2008 co-authored a research report which states that poverty is causing "devastation" in the health sector, with data showing New Zealand children have "higher rates of preventable illness and deaths from injuries than children in almost any other OECD country."
-The report drew attention to the fact that Maori and Pasifika children are disproportionately affected by this.
+In her role as spokesperson for Child Poverty Action Group, Turner commented in the media on the relationship between low income and poor child health, and in 2008 co-authored a research report which stated that poverty was causing "devastation" in the health sector, with data showing New Zealand children had "higher rates of preventable illness and deaths from injuries than children in almost any other OECD country".
+The report drew attention to the fact that Maori and Pasifika children were disproportionately affected by this.

-In 2012, Turner, as a member of the Office of the Children's Commissioner's Expert Advisory Group on Solutions to Child Poverty, contributed to a major report that explored how child poverty in New Zealand could be reduced.
+In 2012, Turner, as a member of the Children's Commissioner Expert Advisory Group on Solutions to Child Poverty, contributed to a major report that explored how child poverty in New Zealand could be reduced.
 Turner later said she was disappointed at the response by the New Zealand government and that they had only focussed on a few areas instead of taking a fully systemic approach to reducing child poverty.
-This report supported the findings in a previous paper endorsed by the New Zealand Medical Association and co-authored by Turner, which contended that overcrowding, poor nutrition, exposure to tobacco and stress contribute to creating a social environment in which the population is vulnerable and likely to have less access to health care services.
+This report supported the findings in a previous paper, endorsed by the New Zealand Medical Association and co-authored by Turner, which contended that overcrowding, poor nutrition, exposure to tobacco and stress contributed to creating a social environment in which the population was vulnerable and likely to have less access to health care services.

-Commenting on a report released by The Asthma Foundation, Turner said it confirmed concerns that poverty and deprivation impacted greatly on respiratory disease in New Zealand children, and the underlying causes need to be addressed to ensure that children and families had adequate income, good housing and easy access to health care.
+Commenting on a report released by The Asthma Foundation, Turner said it confirmed concerns that poverty and deprivation impacted greatly on respiratory disease in New Zealand children, and the underlying causes needed to be addressed to ensure that children and families had adequate income, good housing and easy access to health care.
 In 2015 after the Children's Commissioner released data showing that at the time, there were 305,000 children living in poverty in New Zealand – an increase of 45,000 from the previous year – Turner said that child poverty was now a national issue, not just for individual parents, and there appeared to be an unwillingness to resource a solution to the problem.